HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 > To experience joy in your work, focus on the skills you enjoy and build your
 > proficiency with them.

-I prefer this philosophy to the advice we hear so often to _do what you love_, and here's why:
+I prefer this philosophy to _do what you love_, advice that we hear so often, and here's why:

 *   The word _love_ has significant weight to it and can have a powerful impact on our emotional health.
 Attaching _love_ to our work can create emotional